 The Canadian Light Source is proud to offer the Arctic Fox Program and we acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) PromoScience to make this possible.

-Are you interested in participating in the Arctic Fox Program either through the workshop sessions, an online distance project, or a long-term collaborative project?
-Email our Education Coordinator - Indigenous Programs to start this journey!
+Are you interested in participating in the Arctic Fox Program or have questions?
+Email our Education Coordinator - Indigenous Programs to learn more.